⚙ PentaLab Simulator

 Known biases in the model:

-• The Dictator has a fixed 5% error rate.
+• The Benevolent Dictator has a fixed 5% error rate.
 A smarter dictator might do better.
 But this models the Pentanomics claim: no central authority is perfect.

 • Agent strategies are fixed.
 In reality, people adapt.
 This is a simplification that isolates the governance variable.